ship277/mfetch/README.md

 ### Building from source
 > [!NOTE]
-> Building from source is currently the only way, but a release for windows is planned TBA.
+> A compiled release is available only for Windows.
+Sample assets are also in the release

 For GNU/Linux and Windows:
 ```sh